 Thering prevent to ASTM D 669 (friending Test Method for Demainmin of Ensies Control Blades (ECB) Performance in Processing Hillsaper from Rainfall-Indiand Errolins) was conducted by TRI/Environmental, Inc. The unit used two plots on a RE19 days guiding with an application onto at 4,000 portrols per some The plots rand water if fore with by 48 first long.
-Rainfalls are sected as a function of rainfall intendpy Wind queeds was animated below I miles per home Rainfall height was a minimum of 15 first.
-Each of the plots received an average related of 22 inches per home, 475 inches per home, and 6.5 inches per home for James for James duration of 15 first.
-Each of the plots received an average related of 22 inches per home, 475 inches per home, and 6.5 inches for James for James duration.
+Rainfalls are resided as a function of residell intendpy Wind queeds was animated below I miles per home Rainfall height was a minimum of 15 first.
+Each of the plots received as average related of 22 inches per home, 475 inches per home, and 6.5 inches per home for James for James duration of 15 first.
+Each of the plots was loss than 2 possess each HydraCM was demanded to be 924% offs nive, with a C finance of 0.004.